deprimus/Tale/SETUP.md

 #### Test

-You can test the transition by creating a transition action.
+You can test the cinematic module by creating background, subtitle, and video actions.
 In this example, the previously mentioned test script is used:

 ```cs
 using UnityEngine;